Exploration of Altermagnetism in $\mathrm{RuO_{2}}$: Crystal and magnetic structures

 Formerly considered as a Pauli paramagnet, $\mathrm{RuO_{2}}$ was revisited in a neutron scattering study in 2017 \cite{ref4}, which found a lattice distortion accompanied by a long-range, compensated magnetic order in the temperature range between 300 and 900 K. A subsequent resonant X-ray scattering (RXS) study in 2019 further confirmed this collinear long-range compensated magnetic order \cite{ref51}.
-Because the term altermagnetism had not been coined, these results were interpreted as evidence of a collinear antiferromagnetic order in $\mathrm{RuO_{2}}$.
-The unpolarized neutron diffraction suggested an ordered moment of approximately $0.23$ $\mu_B$ per Ru atom, whereas refined polarized neutron scattering revealed a substantially reduced moment of $0.05$ $\mu_B$.
-Figure~\ref{fig:Stucture-ND-XRD figure1}d displays enhanced intensity at odd-index reciprocal lattice points at room temperature, consistent with long-range compensated magnetic order and a concomitant structural distortion \cite{ref4}.
-DFT calculations incoperating the previously overlooked effects of on-site Coulomb interactions among the Ru 4d orbitals reproduce these findings.
-RXS measurements (Fig. \ref{fig:Stucture-ND-XRD figure1}e) further revealed the magnetic-field dependence of diffraction peak intensities in both $\mathrm{RuO_{2}}$ bulk crystals and thin films over a wide range of temperatures \cite{ref51}.
-Both samples exhibit pronounced peaks near $H=1$, where $H$ denotes the reciprocal-space coordinate along the $(H,0,0)$ direction, and $H=1$ corresponding to a magnetic ordering wave vector $Q=(1,0,0)$, i.e., along the $[100]$ direction.
+These results were interpreted as evidence of a collinear antiferromagnetic order in $\mathrm{RuO_{2}}$.
+The unpolarized neutron diffraction suggested an ordered moment of approximately $0.23$ $\mu_B$ per Ru atom, whereas refined polarized neutron scattering revealed a substantially reduced moment of about $0.05$ $\mu_B$~\cite{ref4}.
+Figure~\ref{fig:Stucture-ND-XRD}(d) displays enhanced intensity at odd-index reciprocal lattice points at room temperature, consistent with long-range compensated magnetic order and a concomitant structural distortion \cite{ref4}.
+DFT calculations incorporating the previously overlooked effects of on-site Coulomb interactions among the Ru 4d orbitals successfully reproduced the magnetic order found in the experiments.
+Calculations also showed that the compensated magnetic order state always has lower energy than the ferromagnetic state~\cite{ref4}.
+RXS measurements (Fig.~\ref{fig:Stucture-ND-XRD}(e)) further revealed the diffraction peak intensities in both $\mathrm{RuO_{2}}$ bulk crystals and thin films over a wide range of temperatures \cite{ref51}.
+Both samples exhibit pronounced peaks near $H=1$, where $H$ denotes the reciprocal-space coordinate along the $(H,0,0)$ direction, and $H=1$ corresponds to a magnetic order wave vector $Q=(1,0,0)$, i.e., along the $[100]$ direction.
 The persistence of these peaks up to $400$ K confirms the room-temperature long-range compensated magnetism in $\mathrm{RuO_{2}}$.